6 Ways to Save Money by Organizing Your Pantry

 Every once in a while, see if you can cook and eat only what you already have in your pantry for a week.
 You get creative when you "aren't allowed" to buy anything else at the store.

-Choose a week where you only buy the necessary perishables (i.e. milk, bread, eggs) and then prepare a meal plan that will use up the things in your pantry.
+Choose a week to buy only the necessary perishables (i.e. milk, bread, eggs) and then prepare a meal plan that will use up the things in your pantry.

 This also works for the freezer.
-If you have a deep freeze, or even just a lot of things in your fridge freezer you haven't seen in while, pick a week to clear it out.
+If you have a deep freeze, or even just a lot of things in your fridge freezer, pick a week to clear it out.

 Keep a posted inventory